 “My students will tell you that I always ask the ‘So what?’ question.
 When I teach a concept, no matter how abstract it might seem, I try to give my students an idea of why it’s helpful for ministry, for understanding God, and for moving through life…My kids have taught me that if it doesn’t touch them in some way, what good is it?”

 Mary lives in Hudsonville, Michigan with her husband, Skip.
-She has two sons and a daughter.
+She has three married children and three grandchildren.
 She enjoys hiking, camping and downhill skiing.
 She also writes on her blog: Life, God, and Other Mysteries.

 John D. Witvliet is director of the Calvin Institute of Christian Worship and professor of music and worship at Calvin College and Calvin Theological Seminary, respectively.
 He also teaches in the religion department at Calvin College.
 His areas of interest include the history of Christian worship, worship practices in various denominations, biblical and systematic theology of worship, the role of music and the arts in worship, and consulting with churches on worship renewal.